If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 We went on a hike where Tiny Critter decided 1 mile in that he no longer wanted to go to Mount Tom because “I hate mountains and I hate TOM!”
 After a break (#7) a snack (#2) we convinced him we’d change the destination and go see Charles Hill.
 That was acceptable to him and we continued to hike.

-Some kids may also rebel against “going on a hike” so “taking a trek” “stretching your legs” or just “wandering in the woods” may be terms to use instead of “hiking”.
+Some kids may also rebel against “going on a hike” so “taking a trek” “stretching your legs” or just “wandering in the woods” may sound like more fun instead of “hiking”.

 7. Take Plenty of Breaks